 Is it your first time booking a ski holiday?
 Or do you have beginners in a mixed ability group?
 Our experts have selected the best ski resorts for beginners in Austria.
 We have taken into account the location of beginner areas, the number of easier runs and non-snow activities.
-Take a look at our top 10 beginners skiing in Austria:
+Take a look at our top 10 resorts for beginners skiing in Austria.

 Part of the SkiWelt ski area, Ellmau is perfect for first-time skiers.
 The 122km of blue runs and fantastic beginner area facilities, making it one the best for beginners skiing in Austria.
 There’s an excellent choice of ski schools to choose from.
 The village itself is very relaxed and there’s plenty of bars and restaurants to enjoy.
 If you have a full SkiWelt ski pass you can access 284km of pistes as you progress from the nursery slopes.

 Kaprun is a quiet mountain village but is considered one of the best ski resorts for beginners in Austria.
 The slopes are suited to beginners and are easy to access on the mountain.
 There is 57km of blue runs to progress your skiing on.
-For a small ski resort, it has over 30 places to eat and plenty of bars too.
+The ski resort has over 30 venues to eat at and plenty of bars too.
 Kaprun has an ice arena that has great non-ski activities.
 You can also try tubing or tobogganing when you’re not on the main ski slopes.

 Lech has something for all abilities of skiers.
 However, it makes the best ski resorts for beginners in Austria list because of the dedicated nursery slopes and excellent piste prep.
 After you progress from the nursery area you can explore 133km of easy rolling blue runs.
 There are incredible luxury accommodation options in the resort.
 A great way to enjoy the mountains in top-class comfort.
 The mountain views in the main village and on the slopes are breath-taking.